jacobmmorgan/School-Notes/Pledging/Untitled 3.md

 why not my brothers since we of today live and cherish the principles of the kappa sgma fraternity throw such a halo around those principles that

+wy not my brothers since we of today live and cherish the principles of the kappa sigma fraternity throw such a hgalo around those principles that

+why not my broithers since we of today